 18/12 2018 - Seminar "Practices, Pitfalls and Promises: Blockchain Technology for the Supply Chain and Sustainability" with Professor Joseph Sarkis, Ph.D.; Foisie School of Business; Worcester, MA, USA

-This session will be composed of the presentation of CCR new board members, what has happened in 2018 and what is to come in 2019!
+This session is composed of the presentation of CCR new board members, what has happened in 2018 and what is to come in 2019!

 “Quality, non-quality, un-quality” and more in qualitative inquiry